-All staff [in the name of school] are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

 School staff are not expected, or trained, to diagnose mental health conditions or issues, but may notice behaviours that may be of concern.